-We often hear our patients tell us they are putting ice to make sure they are managing their inflammation.
+We often hear people say to put ice right after an acute injury to make sure the inflammation is managed properly.
 What does science say about this?

-You may be surprised to know that the scientific literature does not support the use of ice to promote healing after an acute injury and especially to manage inflammation.
+You may be surprised to learn that the scientific literature does not support the use of ice to promote healing after an acute injury and especially to manage inflammation.

-What you need to know is that inflammation is the body’s normal response right after an injury.
+It is important to know that inflammation is the body’s normal response right after an injury.
 This is actually the first phase of the healing process.
-During the inflammatory phase, blood flow increases to the injured area, making the area red, swollen and painful.
+During the inflammatory phase, blood flow increases to the injured area, causing that area to become red, swollen and painful.
 The purpose of this process is to bring in elements from the circulation needed to eliminate waste and stimulate the repair of structures that have been injured.
-Thus, putting ice on an injury will decrease local blood circulation and limit lymphatic pumping action.
-In the medium or long term, the use of ice limits the healing potential.
+Therefore, putting ice on the wound will decrease local blood flow and limit the lymphatic pumping action.
+In the mid to long term, the use of ice may limit the healing potential.